 The association shall have the right to adopt rules to prohibit dual usage by a unit owner and a tenant of association property and common elements otherwise readily available for use generally by unit owners.

-2. Tenant can be blocked from certain things by the Condo Board.
+2. Tenants can be blocked from certain things by the Condo Board.

 Protecting the Condo Tenant’s Rights